AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_tail.md

 The following must correspond to the value after siloing:

-- New note hashes.
+- Note hashes.
-- New nullifiers.
+- Nullifiers.
 - L2-to-L1 messages.

 > Note that these are arrays of siloed values.
 Attributes aiding verification and siloing only exist in the corresponding types in the transient accumulated data.